 To prevail in a wrongful death lawsuit, a deceased’s survivors or the estate must show that a wrongful act, neglect or default on the part of the defendants caused the death.

-Compensation may be paid in a wrongful death lawsuit for:
+- Preparing a wrongful death lawsuit

 - Medical expenses including hospitalization and hospice care

 - Funeral expenses

-- Pain and suffering of the decedent
+- Pain and suffering the person suffered before death

 - Additional damages as the jury sees fit.